Fodor's Expert Review Poustinia Land Art Park

-One of the most unusual and least-known attractions in Belize, Poustinia Land Art Park is a collection of about 30 original works by artists from a dozen countries, including Belize, Norway, Guayana, Brazil, Guatemala, and England, scattered about some 60 acres of a former cattle ranch.
+One of the most unusual and least-known attractions in Belize, Poustinia Land Art Park is a collection of about 30 original works by artists from a dozen countries, including Belize, Norway, Guyana, Brazil, Guatemala, and England, scattered about some 60 acres of a former cattle ranch.
 It's owned by an architect, who calls Poustinia an "environmental project."
-Poustinia is Russian for "desert of the soul."
-Among the works of outdoor art, which some would call funky and others fascinating, are "Downtown," by Venezuelan artist Manuel Piney, and "Returned Parquet," a reference to Belize's colonial history in mahogany parquet flooring by Tim Davies, a British artist.
-Nature is slowly taking over the art works, which apparently is part of the plan.
-Getting around the park, which is open by appointment only, requires sometimes strenuous hiking.
-Bring insect repellent.
+Among the works of outdoor art, which some would call funky and others fascinating, are Downtown, by Venezuelan artist Manuel Piney, and Returned Parquet, a reference to Belize's colonial history in mahogany parquet flooring by Tim Davies, a British artist.
+Nature is taking over the artworks, which apparently is part of the plan.
+Getting around the park, which is open by appointment only, requires sometimes strenuous hiking; bring insect repellent and lots of water.
 Make arrangements to visit the park and for a tour guide at the Benque House of Culture in Benque Viejo.